Services to Help Solve Your Challenges

 Chandler Rice Winslow | March 8, 2022

-In Texas, post-divorce spousal maintenance is rehabilitative in nature and is intended to provide support to a spouse whose ability to earn income is lacking, or has deteriorated over time, and whose assets are insufficient to provide support.
+Post-divorce spousal maintenance in Texas is rehabilitative in nature and is intended to provide support to a spouse whose ability to earn income is lacking, or has deteriorated over time, and whose assets are insufficient to provide support.

 In a divorce, the court may order one party to pay spousal maintenance to the other party, only if the requesting party will lack sufficient property upon divorce to provide for his or her minimum reasonable needs and: